 Table 5 provides the special-status ranking, range or habitat requirements, and potential to occur in the project site for each of the nine species listed above.

-Of the nine special-status wildlife species that have the potential to occur in the project site, the following 3 species where confirmed to be present based on live observations or sign present during the field survey:
+None of the nine special-status wildlife species that have the potential to occur in the project site were observed during surveys.